-- 1. MODEL: Consistent modeling of Gospel transformation through personal devotion, obedience and life-style reflecting Kingdom living. - 2.
-EQUIP: Equip students for ministry in various contexts to different demographics and culture groups. - 3.
-CONTEXTUALIZE: The integration of a sound understanding of Bible and Theology in ministry to effectively reach a target audience within their specific context. - 4.
-NURTURE: Exercising care in nurturing faith ownership and service through evangelism and discipleship by intentional relationships and informed pastoral counseling. - 5.
-CONSTRUCT: Creating ministry (Christian Education) opportunities, programs and activities that promote faith development and spiritual formation in others. - 6.
+- 1. MODEL: Modeling of Gospel transformation through personal devotion, obedience and life-style reflecting Kingdom living. - 2.
+EQUIP: Equipping students for ministry in various contexts to different demographics and culture groups. - 3.
+NURTURE: Nurturing faith ownership and service through evangelism and discipleship by intentional relationships and informed pastoral counseling. - 4.
+CONSTRUCT: Constructing ministry (Christian Education) opportunities, programs and activities that promote faith development and spiritual formation in others. - 5.
 LEAD: Influencing and empowering others through servant leadership to encourage Christ-likeness and mobilization for ministry.

 - 1. Complete the freshman year at Emmaus with a minimum cumulative grade point average of 2.5. - 2.
 Declare intent to pursue a major in Educational Ministries: Camp Ministries Track. - 3.
 At the beginning of the sophomore year, apply for entrance into the Camp Ministries program.
 The application procedure includes completion of a formal application and various references. - 4.
 Attend CFS LTD program orientation weekend during the fall semester of the sophomore or junior year. - 5.
 Satisfactorily complete the Christian Camping summer Practicum before beginning the LTD program. - 6.
-During the fall semester of the junior year, make application for acceptance into the Forest Springs Camp and Conference Center LTD program. - 7.
+During the fall semester of the junior year, make an application for acceptance into the Forest Springs Camp and Conference Center LTD program. - 7.
 Pay all applicable fees for this major as determined by the Business office and published in the annual statement of fees.

-- 1. Complete a minimum of 132.5 semester credit hours. - 2.
+- 1. Complete a minimum of 126.5 semester credit hours. - 2.
 A 2.0 cumulative grade point average and a passing grade in all required courses. - 3.
-Every student must complete 50% of their program at Emmaus, therefore only a maximum of 60 credits or up to half of their program requirements can be transferred into Emmaus. - 4.
+Every student must complete 50% of their program through Emmaus, therefore only a maximum of 60 credits or up to half of their program requirements can be transferred into Emmaus. - 4.
 Complete the general graduation requirements listed in the Academic Life section of the catalog. - 5.
-Meet course requirements in the following areas: - Bible/Theology (39.5 credits)
+Meet course requirements in the following areas: